Symmetry breaking operators for dual pairs with one member compact: The special functions and

 Hence,

 As before, we show that (\ref{d5}) is zero if $-b\leq a-1$.
 If $-b>a-1$, then (\ref{d5}) is equal to

 If $a\geq 1$ and $b\geq 1$, then our computations show that

 is a polynomial which tends to zero if $y$ goes to infinity.
 Thus (\ref{d6}) is equal zero.
 This completes the proof of (\ref{D1.3}).
-The statement (\ref{D1.4}) is a direct consequence of (\ref{D1.3}). \end{prf} The test functions which occur in Proposition \ref{D1} don't need to be in the Schwartz space.
+The statement (\ref{D1.4}) is a direct consequence of (\ref{D1.3}). \end{prf} The test functions which occur in Proposition \ref{D1} need not be in the Schwartz space.
 In fact the test functions we shall use in our applications are not necessarily smooth.
-Therefore we'll need a more precise version of the formula (\ref{D1.4}).
-This requires a definition and two well known lemmas.
+Therefore we shall need a more precise version of the formula (\ref{D1.4}).
+This requires a definition and two well-known lemmas.

 Following Harish-Chandra denote by $\Ss(\R^\times)$ the space of the smooth complex valued functions defined on $\R^\times$ whose all derivatives are rapidly decreasing at infinity and have limits at zero from both sides.
 For $\psi\in\Ss(\R^\times)$ let